JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 One major design hurdle I encountered while making this calculator was the coastline paradox.
 The more detailed a road asset is, the "longer" it becomes due to all the kinks and bends.
 If we simply convert Roman miles to kms and attempt to plot the milestone at the Xth km of the very detailed Itiner-e based route asset, we would be at the mercy of the coastline paradox.

-Therefore, to sidestep this entirely, the calculator uses percentage, not a raw conversion from Roman miles to km.
+Therefore, to sidestep this entirely, the calculator uses percentage, not a raw conversion from Roman miles to kilometers.

 For a milestone on the Xth mile of a road Y miles long: